The Etiologies of Wear – Cary, NC

 Common Causes of Dental Damage

 Teeth are designed to last a lifetime.
 But just like every other part of your body, they age, and numerous factors can speed up or slow down the aging process.
 Stress and a poor diet are just a couple common causes of premature dental wear.
-On this page, we’ll talk more about the types of wear that teeth may suffer from.
+On this page, we’ll talk more about the types of wear that teeth may suffer from, and how you can prevent cracked and worn teeth in Cary.

 Attrition